Italy and Medugorje Pilgrimage 2026

 Built in limestone cave in Apulia, Southern Italy, this church has been attracting pilgrims from all over Europe for centuries.
 Of the many types of churches that the Christian community has built over the course of the centuries, cave churches really stand out.
 Often built by some of the earliest Christian communities, they reveal precious insights into how early believers would gather to worship and pray.
 Not too far from the shores of Lake Verano, in the southern Italian region of Apulia, This was built in the 5th century, the cave church of St. Michael Archangel was excavated out of one of the limestone caverns that dot the peninsula that makes up the Gargano National Park in Apulia.
 According to tradition, St. Michael descended from heaven and directed the founding of the cave church.
 The cave is 170 feet long and 22 feet tall, with a maximum width of 50-feet.
 Its walls are covered with the usual features of limestone caves, such as moss, stalagmites and stalactites, as well as signs of the cave’s centuries-old purpose: frescoes depicting religious images.

-Sept 13-Bari -St Nicholas Overnight Ferry to Dubrovnik
+Sept 13-Bari -St Nicholas Overnight Ferry to Split, Croatia

 St. Nicholas-Basilica di San Nicola